 Hearing aids are devices that are used to improve the hearing of people who are partially deaf.
 They can be so small as to fit in the ear without being visibly noticed or be hidden behind the frame of your eyeglasses.
 Basically, what hearing aids does is to amplify soft sounds.

 Around the world, there are more than 1,000 different models of hearing aids in the market.
-However, all of them include a microphone, an amplifier, a receiver or sticker and a battery.
+However, all of them include a microphone, an amplifier, a receiver or a sticker and a battery.
 The microphone serves as the medium to receive sounds, the amplifier increases sound strength, and the battery serves as the power source.

 It is not advisable to go out and pick just any hearing aid for use.
 Visit your audiologist for a hearing test in Malaysia.
 The test will determine the level of your hearing loss, and your audiologist will know the right hearing aid to prescribe.

 - Invisible-In-The-Canal (IIC)

 - In-The-Canal (ITC)

 Hearing aids can be either “monaural,” that is, a single hearing aid, or “binaural,” that is, for both ears.
 Over 65% of all hearing aid users have binaural aids.

 IIC styles are usually small and discreet.
 They are called invisible because they are usually difficult to see unless one carefully looks at the wearer.
 It is placed very deep in the ears, and they must be removed by tugging on a small pull-out string.

 They are typically for people with mild to moderate hearing loss.
 Because of their small size, they don’t come with manual controls, like volume wheels or program buttons.

 The CIC hearing aids are just like the IIC described above.
 They are small and discreet.